FiscalCoder/aswin-digi-web/data/en/authors/default.md

 I started this blog as a way to document and share the things I have learned and found useful in my journey as a Digital Marketer.

-Writing and noting things down is a great way for me to solidify my understanding of new concepts and technologies, and I hope that my blog can be a helpful resource for others who are interested in web development, eCommerce, and related technologies.
+Writing and noting things down is a great way for me to solidify my understanding of new concepts and practical usage of AI Tools.
+I am also sharing my experiences of working with different clients and different projects where i am providing my Digital Marketing Consultation Service.

+I hope that my blog can be a helpful resource for others who are interested in Digital Marketing, Branding and Storytelling.

 I would be highly appreciated if you could leave your comments and thoughts on what I have written.